chrishenn/cuneb-chenn/README.md

 &emsp;

-An example to install and expose a cuda/c++ pytorch-torchlib extension as its own pip package.
-Provides versioning for cuda libraries via packaging.
+An example to install and expose a cuda/c++ pytorch-torchlib extension to python, in its own pip package.
+Provides versioning for cuda libraries via pip packaging; downloading by package name; specifying package versions; installing python dependencies; building the package from source on the target machine.

 This structure does fully support including the packaged CUDA/C++ torch extension into a torchscript-managed module or operator.
 The benefits of compiling a python model into torchscript are many - see the tutorial for a nice list [(extending torchscript tutorial)](https://pytorch.org/tutorials/advanced/torch_script_custom_ops.html) - but my main interest is in the performance and scalability offered by serializing a model to disk (which can be loaded into multiple processes), and running a model in a python-free environment.

 We choose CMake compilation for our cuda/c++ library, rather than setuptools.
 CMake allows for fewer headaches in the extension's project structure - finding includes, headers, and source files arbitrarily - and generally is worth the effort of including another build tool.
 As the [extending torchscript tutorial](https://pytorch.org/tutorials/advanced/torch_script_custom_ops.html) casually mentions, using setuptools to build a plain shared library can be "slightly quirky".

+CMake functionality in setup.py copied from [raydouglass/cmake_setuptools](https://github.com/raydouglass/cmake_setuptools).

+## Using This Example

+Installing the package from source, at install time we must specify the path to our appropriate version of the libtorch library on our machine's filesystem.

-To install, open a shell in the package folder.
-Run
+To install the package from a local folder, open a shell in the package folder; run:

-    pip install .
+    LIBTORCH_PATH="/home/chris/Documents/libtorch" pip install .

-To call the extension, we can then
+To call the extension from an environment with this package installed, we can then:

     import modulename
     output = modulename.get(*args)

-### How to adapt this example
+To build a package distribution, run:

+    LIBTORCH_PATH="/home/chris/Documents/libtorch" python -m build

+Wheels with 'linux-arch' tags cannot be uploaded to pypa - see 'Manylinux' section below.

+If we remove the linux-tagged .whl from the pkg/dist/, we can then upload the package to pypi.
+Only installation from source will be supported, via the package-version.tar.gz file built by 'build'.
+Pip will download and unzip the package, enforce dependencies, provide versioning, and install from source - capturing the features I had in mind with this example.

+To upload the dist/ directory, set `token=our-secret-pypi-api-token` in our shell environment.
+Then:

+    twine upload --skip-existing --verbose -p $token -u __token__ --repository "cuneb-chenn" --repository-url https://upload.pypi.org/legacy/ dist/*

+Then to install in a fresh environment, pip will download the package source from pypi and build a local wheel to install:

+    LIBTORCH_PATH="/home/chris/Documents/libtorch" pip install cuneb-chenn

+## Adapting This Example

 File structure: